atiwari3882/Medical/README.md

               $url_info['language'] = !empty($locale[0]) ? $locale[0] : '';
           }
        ?>
+### Rest all plugins and language files can upgrade

 ### Multilingual behaviour on user interface:-
  * Two languages(fr & en) are using for the moment but we can allow more languages.